All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I start semaglutide at a higher dose to lose weight faster?

-No. Starting at a higher dose significantly increases the risk of severe nausea, vomiting, and diarrhea, and does not produce faster long-term weight loss.
+No. Starting at a higher dose significantly increases the risk of severe nausea, vomiting, and diarrhea, and doesn't produce faster long-term weight loss.
 The escalation schedule exists because clinical trials demonstrated that skipping dose levels leads to higher discontinuation rates.
 The patients who lose the most weight long-term are those who tolerate the medication well enough to keep taking it.

 What if I feel fine at 0.25 mg and want to move up sooner?

 We understand the eagerness, but we strongly recommend completing at least four weeks at each dose level.
-Feeling fine at 0.25 mg does not necessarily mean you'll tolerate 0.5 mg or 1.0 mg without adjustment time.
+Feeling fine at 0.25 mg doesn't necessarily mean you'll tolerate 0.5 mg or 1.0 mg without adjustment time.
 The escalation schedule protects you from side effects at higher doses, not just the current one.

 Is it better to inject semaglutide in the morning or at night?

-There is no clinical evidence that injection timing affects efficacy.
+There's no clinical evidence that injection timing affects efficacy.
 Semaglutide has a half-life of approximately one week, so the time of day you inject has minimal impact on blood levels.
 Choose a time that's convenient and easy to remember.
 Some patients prefer evening injections so they can sleep through any initial nausea.

 Can I split my weekly dose into smaller daily injections?